ganelson/inform-evolution/proposals/0017-apps-and-extensions.md

 	[Install]

+The `[Install]` button is a friendly green colour, and is a link to the Javascript call:

+	javascript:project().confirmAction()

-The `[Install]` button would be a friendly green colour.
-If clicked, this would send a signal back to the app - either by an onclick Javascript call trapped by the app, or by using a link to some special `inform://...` URL (yet to be decided) - to tell the app that the user wants to go ahead.
+This is a signal to the app that the user wants to go ahead.

 If `inbuild` finds a damaged or dubious extension, it will say why and not offer an install button; if it finds an extension which the user might not want to install after all - a duplicate of one already there, for example - a warning will be shown and a red button reading `Install Anyway` would be shown.